 Under very strict conditions, faculty may change a grade assigned to a student.
 Upon approval, the grade is changed on the student's transcript by designated personnel in the Office of the Registrar.
-Under very strict conditions, the school dean, Vice President for Academic Affairs and the President may administratively authorize a grade change when, in their judgment, circumstances such as faculty error, incorrect calculations, unfairness, inconsistency, or violations of Benedict College policy so justify.
+The school dean, Vice President for Academic Affairs and the President may administratively authorize a grade change when, in their judgment, circumstances such as faculty error, incorrect calculations, unfairness, inconsistency, or violations of Benedict College policy so justify.